-In support of our target combined risk based capital ("RBC") ratio between 400% and 450%, we expect to continue to maintain a capital and exposure risk management program that targets total assets supporting our variable annuity contracts at or above the average of the worst two percent of a set of capital markets scenarios over the life of the contracts ("CTE98") level in normal market conditions.
+In support of our target combined risk-based capital ("RBC") ratio between 400% and 450%, we expect to continue to maintain a capital and exposure risk management program that targets total assets supporting our variable annuity contracts at or above the average of the worst two percent of a set of capital market scenarios over the life of the contracts ("CTE98") level in normal market conditions.
 We refer to our target level of assets as our "Variable Annuity Target Funding Level."
-While total assets supporting our variable annuity capital may exceed the CTE98 level, under stressed conditions, we intend to allow such assets supporting our variable annuities to range between CTE98 and a target floor level of CTE95 (the worst five percent of a set of capital market scenarios over the life of the contracts).
+While total assets supporting our variable annuity capital may exceed the CTE98 level, under stressed conditions, we intend to allow such assets supporting our variable annuity contracts to range between CTE98 and a target floor level of CTE95 (the average of the worst five percent of a set of capital market scenarios over the life of the contracts).

 On February 6, 2020, we authorized the repurchase of up to \$500 million of our common stock, which is in addition to the \$600 million aggregate stock repurchase authorizations announced in May 2019 and August 2018.
 On May 11, 2020, we announced that we had temporarily suspended repurchases of our common stock.
-The temporary suspension remains in effect while we continue to assess market conditions and other factors.
+On August 24, 2020, we resumed repurchases of our common stock, as was announced on August 21, 2020.
 Repurchases made under the February 6, 2020 authorization may be made through open market purchases, including pursuant to 10b5-1 plans or pursuant to accelerated stock repurchase plans, or through privately negotiated transactions, from time to time at management's discretion in accordance with applicable legal requirements.
 Common stock repurchases are dependent upon several factors, including our capital position, liquidity, financial strength and credit ratings, general market conditions, the market price of our common stock compared to management's assessment of the stock's underlying value and applicable regulatory approvals, as well as other legal and accounting factors.

 We currently have no plans to declare and pay dividends on our common stock.
-Any future declaration and payment of dividends or other distributions or returns of capital will be at the discretion of our Board of Directors and will depend on and be subject to our financial condition, results of operations, cash needs, regulatory and other constraints, capital requirements (including capital requirements of our subsidiaries), contractual restrictions and any other factors that our

-Board of Directors deems relevant in making such a determination.
+Any future declaration and payment of dividends or other distributions or returns of capital will be at the discretion of our Board of Directors and will depend on and be subject to our financial condition, results of operations, cash needs, regulatory and other constraints, capital requirements (including capital requirements of our subsidiaries), contractual restrictions and any other factors that our Board of Directors deems relevant in making such a determination.
 Therefore, there can be no assurance that we will pay any dividends or make other distributions or returns of capital on our common stock, or as to the amount of any such dividends, distributions or returns of capital.